Chequered/Arduino-uno-joystick/README.md

 Before continuing with this tutorial make sure you have the following at your disposal:

-  *Arduino Uno with placement board.
+- Arduino Uno with placement board.
-  *Unity3D
+- Unity3D
--Arduino program (Codebender or the program found on Arduino’s website) -Miscellaneous wires.
+- Arduino program (Codebender or the program found on Arduino’s website)
+- Miscellaneous wires.
 (Included with an Arduino)
--Two resistors (Included with an Arduino)
+- Two resistors (Included with an Arduino)
--2-way Axis Joystick
+- 2-way Axis Joystick
--USB Cable (Included with an Arduino)
+- USB Cable (Included with an Arduino)
--Computer
+- Computer

 Do you have these things?
 Yes.
 Then continue.